mrjavaguy/ericholton.me/input/posts/advent-code-2018.md

 ## Day 11: Chronal Charge

 I started this puzzle with brute forcing the problem but the second part required me to think more as it was taking forever to run.
 By using [summed area table](https://en.wikipedia.org/wiki/Summed-area_table) algorithm, it return in under a second.

+## Day 12: Subterranean Sustainability

+This was a variation of Conway's game of life for part one.
+Part two required the answer to part one plus some math (in my case first find the # of plant that increase ever 100 generations)

+## Day 13: Mine Cart Madness

+Train simulation with crashes.
+Just took time to run.

+## Day 14: Chocolate Charts

+Grind out the numbers and return the right set to right for part1 and to the left for part 2

+## Day 15: Beverage Bandits

+A half-ass RPG, help those elves to survive against those goblins.
+This one kicked my but for a while as I had not correctly defined my `Less` function for finding the best location to move a combatant toward.
+Before fixing, it seem like I was getting a random output, but go's `heap.Fix` does not guaranty the order of equal items.

+## Day 16: Chronal Classification

+Figure out how to translate machine code to assembler and then run the assembler code.

+## Day 17: Reservoir Research

+Falling water, water does not behave this way..., recursion is your friend.

+## Day 18: Settlers of The North Pole

+Another variation of Conway's game of Life, this time in 2D.
+Find the repeating pattern.

+## Day 19: Go With The Flow

+Oh the Elven assembly language does contain gotos.
+Just grind it out for part 2.

+## Day 20: A Regular Map

+Using regular expression to generated a maze and then solve the maze.

+## Day 21: Chronal Conversion

+More Elven assembly, this one was easier to figure out the program by hand and then hard code the exit criteria.